nathan-pete/Jabberpoint/README.md

 # Jabberpoint

-### This assignment was to refactor existing code for the Jabberpoiint Presentation system.
+### This assignment was to refactor existing code for the Jabberpoint Presentation system.